benjistealth/grabber-rewired/README.md

 <ul>
     <li>Application uses REACT,</li>
-    <li>At least 2 GET routes for retrieving data, </li>
+    <li>It has at least 2 GET routes for retrieving data, </li>
-    <li>At least 2 new technologies/libraries/packages previously not used in class, </li>
+    <li>And uses at least 2 new technologies/libraries/packages not previously used. </li>
 </ul>

 All of which had to be able to deploy properly on netlify. <br/>

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>